BrenoAqua/Float-Cards/README.md

 ## Features

 - Floating window that stays on top (optional)
-- Syncs with main Anki window
+- Syncs with main Anki window, closes the deck together with the pop-up
 - Support for light/dark themes
-- Keyboard shortcut support
+- Keyboard shortcut support with support for multiple hotkeys for the same function
 - Scheduling with intervals and auto-close functionality
 - Custom background image support with opacity control
 - Configurable button visibility and styling
 - Minimal interface
+- Content scaling (50-200%)
+- Hardware acceleration and image optimization
+- Quick loading of next cards
+- Position, content scaling and window memory between sessions

 ## Installation